A Tale of Two Hemispheres

 Holiday dishes in the Southern Hemisphere countries typically reflect the warmer climate, however, there can still be somewhat of a British influence seen in certain holiday spreads.
 In Australia and New Zealand, hot summer Christmas days are celebrated with spreads of fresh local seafood, salads, and often barbeques are cooked outside, typically accompanied by fresh fruit and a dessert called pavlova.
 In South Africa, it is also common to celebrate the holidays with a braai (barbeque), while in Argentina they serve their own version of pigs in a blanket, called niños envueltos, which is typically stuffed with cabbage and meat.

-Our favorite holiday wines?
+Our favorite holiday wines from our wine club?
 Reds of course.
 There is nothing cozier than a warm fire and a delicious bottle of red wine.
-This holiday season we'd recommend opening up a bottle of the McBride Sisters Collection Red Blend or trying one of our new red wine releases.
-The Black Girl Magic Wines Merlot will pair perfectly with your Northern Hemisphere holiday feast and the Black Girl Magic Wines Zinfandel makes a delicious mulled wine using one of the recipes here or paired with your favorite pie.
-Can't decide which wine?
-We have the perfect bundle for you, shop it here.
+This holiday season we'd recommend opening up a bottle of the McBride Sisters Collection Red Blend.
+The Red Blend will pair perfectly with your Northern Hemisphere holiday feast and it makes a delicious mulled wine using one of the recipes here or paired with your favorite pie.

 Champagne and wine are festive staples in both hemispheres, with delicious wine-based recipes, such as mulled wine, being enjoyed in the colder climates.
 Other traditional holiday beverages served include cola de mono, a Chilean alternative to Eggnog that is served cold, while Italy’s own Eggnog alternative is the festive favorite Bombardino.